Council for a Livable World

 Teresa Leger Fernandez for House (D-NM-03)

 The daughter of bilingual education pioneers, Congresswoman Leger Fernandez started her education in Head Start, eventually going on to graduate from Yale and Stanford Law School.
-As an attorney and advocate, she won significant legal battles to advance voting rights, promote tribal sovereignty, and protect our environment and our acequia waters.
+As an attorney and advocate, she won significant legal battles on voting rights, tribal sovereignty and the environment.

 Donate